TymonU/Debian-LiveISO-Toolkit/README.md

 Inside the makelive script there are three variables.
 Change their values to your preference using a text editor.

-Be sure the script is executable and you are either logged in as root or you are on the terminal under su
+Make the script executable, log in terminal as super user and execute.
+It will take time.

 chmod +x makelive

 su password

-To use it just ./makelive
+./makelive

 Give it time and it will make a live bootable iso of your current install directly into your home folder.